erengy/anitomy/README.md

     "Spice_and_Wolf_Ep01_", "1080p,BluRay,x264", "_-_THORA"

 Each group is then split into tokens.
-Delimiters are found by applying frequency analysis to each group individually.
 In our current example, the delimiter for the enclosed group is `,`, while the words in other groups are separated by `_`:

     "Spice", "and", "Wolf", "Ep01", "1080p", "BluRay", "x264", "-", "THORA"